MayukhChakrabortyDX/bvm/docs/bytecode.md

 This is an unsigned integer type value taking up 2 bytes of space.
 This tell the VM the version of the bytecode, often helping in telling compatibility.

+2. Active Memory Usage

+Active Memory usage is the minimum memory requirement of the program calculated based on the constant pool and the function definition itself.

+When the runtime is initialized without any memory constraint pre-defined by the user, the runtime takes up the data of the active memory usage region, and a rough multiplier is calculated based on the fact that the runtime is allowed to use 50% of the total system memory with defaults.

+So basically multiplier = round ( system_memory * 0.5 / amu )

 2. Constant pool